What is the Difference Between CSRD and ESRS?

 The EU is at the forefront of this movement, introducing two key initiatives: the Corporate Sustainability Reporting Directive (CSRD) and the European Sustainability Reporting Standard (ESRS), which are pivotal to the EU’s efforts to enhance sustainability reporting practices across member states.
 While interconnected, these two initiatives serve distinct purposes within the larger context of corporate sustainability transparency.

-In this article, we will delve into the distinctions, objectives, and implications of these two critical components of the EU’s sustainability framework.
+In this article, we delve into the objectives and implications of these two critical components of the EU’s sustainability framework, including the fundamental difference between CSRD and ESRS.

 CSRD: Driving Consistency and Transparency